 The rare and colourful prints in our collection, specially conserved and mounted for the exhibition, allow us glimpses into Japanese urban life, both elegant and earthy, over 250 years ago.

 Included in the display will be a set of prints showing the process of colour printing of a print by Tōshῡsai Sharaku (active 1794-1795).
 This print is new addition to our collection from a traditional woodblock print workshop in Tokyo with funding from the Friends of Bristol Art Gallery.

 Bristol Museum & Art Gallery has a collection of some 500 ‘floating world pictures’ (ukiyo-e) which celebrate the pleasures of life in Japan.
 Our collection ranks in the top five regional UK collections.

-Don’t miss the next exhibition in our Masters of Japanese Prints series:
+Other exhibitions in the Masters of Japanese Prints series:

 Masters of Japanese prints: Nature and seasons

 Bristol Museum & Art Gallery would like to thank exhibition sponsors, Inside Japan – the Japan travel experts.